Table of Contents

-RomWBW provides a complete software system for all Z80/Z180 CPU-based systems produced by the RetroBrew Computers Community including the SBC 1/2, Zeta 1/2, N8, Mark IV, and RC2014.
-Virtually all RetroBrew hardware is supported including floppy, hard disk (IDE, CF Card, SD Card), Video, and keyboard.
+RomWBW provides a complete software system for all Z80/Z180 CPU-based systems produced by the RetroBrew Computers Community including the SBC 1/2, Zeta 1/2, N8, Mark IV, RC2014, and Easy Z80.
+Virtually all RetroBrew hardware is supported including floppy, hard disk (IDE, CF Card, SD Card), Video, Audio, and keyboard.
 VT-100 terminal emulation is built-in for all video adapters.

 In addition to a simple system monitor, RomWBW includes robust adaptations of both CP/M-80 2.2 and Z-System (ZCPR + ZSDOS).
 Either operating system can be loaded directly from ROM or installed and loaded from disk storage.
 A selection of standard/useful applications is provided via a built-in ROM disk.
 A RAM disk is also provided for fast/temporary file storage.